ResearchObject/ro-crate/docs/1.2-DRAFT/contextual-entities.md

 ```

-If no explicit `license` is expressed on the _RO-Crate Metadata File Descriptor_, the `license` expressed on the _Root Data Entity_ apply also on the RO-Crate metadata.
+If no explicit `license` is expressed on the _RO-Crate Metadata Descriptor_, the `license` expressed on the _Root Data Entity_ apply also on the RO-Crate metadata.

 ## Extra metadata such as Exif